A rugged route around scenic Terrace Pond with a floating bridge and lots of scrambling.

 Our two cents:

-Have you heard about Terrace Pond’s floating bridge?
-It’s on this route and replaced the old dicey wet crossing as well as a section of rock scramble, making this hike easier than it was.
+Rocky scrambles, a pretty pond, a floating bridge, and a ladder packed into 5 scenic miles.
+Have you ever crossed Terrace Pond’s floating bridge?
+It’s on this route and replaced the old dicey wet crossing as well as adding a ladder over a steep rock scramble, making this hike easier than it was.

 Still, a casual la-di-da stroll in the woods this is not.
-This route has a decent amount of scrambling and is not going to be everyone’s cup-o-tea.
-Plenty of rhododendron.
+This route has a decent amount of scrambling in the beginning so it’s not going to be everyone’s cup-o-tea.

 Northern New Jersey Highlands Trails Map is recommended to navigate the network of trails in this park.
 Follow along on your smartphone with our Interactive Map link above.